What is Formaldehyde?

 Watery, burning eyes, nose and throat, asthmatic attacks, skin irritation, headaches and nausea are all possible short term side effects of formaldehyde exposure.
 Long term effects include cancer and possibly leukaemia.

 Most products contain only very small amounts of harmful chemicals.
 The danger lies in our modern habits of using many of these products, and for a long time.
 As you surround yourself with more and more formaldehyde-containing products your exposure level increases.
 Similarly, the longer you expose yourself to these products the more exposure you are getting.

 How can I test my home for formaldehyde?

-NW Solutions now offers a multi function air detector which detects levels of formaldehyde in parts per million.
+Natural Water Solutions now offers a multi function air detector which detects levels of formaldehyde in parts per million.
 This product can be used throughout the home to ensure your formaldehyde levels are not in the harmful range.

 View Formaldehyde Detector

 A formaldehyde concentration of 0.1 mg per cubic metre of indoor air is not to be exceeded – not even for a brief period!